PeachyDB-Inc/PeachyDB/Deployment/Tool3-DescribeServerStack.md

-# 1. Delete Server Stack
+# 3. Describe Server Stack
-In the main menu, choice '3' is meant for creating a Server Stack.
+In the main menu, choice '3' is meant for Describing AWS EC2 Instances in a Server Stack.
+Below is the command sequence to accomplish this.

 ```shell
 prompt> python3 peachydb_cluster_tool.py